faragon/libsrt/README.md

  * Use strings in a similar way to higher level languages.

 * Space-optimized
- * Dynamic one-block linear addressing space.
+ * Dynamic one-block linear addressing space (all types, but the distributed map type which uses N+1 areas).
- * Internal structures use indexes instead of pointers.
+ * Internal structures use indexes instead of pointers (i.e. similar memory usage in both 32 and 64 bit mode).
  * More information: doc/benchmarks.md

 * Time-optimized